Syydyy/HyprSubh-Dotfiles/ReadMe.md

 #### 1. Modules:

-All the functionality of hyprland has been split into amny modules placed inside of hypr/module/ folder which are sourced to hyprland.conf file.
+All the functionality of hyprland has been split into amny modules placed inside of hypr/module/ folder which are sourced to hyprland.lua file.

 #### 2. Switchers: